donaldc24/timberjack/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before getting started.

+## 🐛 Reporting Issues

+Found a bug or have a feature request?
+Please open an issue on our [GitHub Issues](https://github.com/donaldc24/timber/issues) page.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🌟 Acknowledgments

+Inspired by the need for fast, efficient log analysis in modern software development.